 The five cumulative conditions at Sch 11 paragraph 1(1)

-For a disposal to qualify for the FA 2025 rebasing election, all five conditions must be satisfied:
+For a disposal to qualify for the FA 2025 rebasing election, all five conditions have to be satisfied:

-1. The asset was held by the individual on 5 April 2017.
-The rebasing reference date is 5 April 2017; the asset must have been the individual's holding on that date.
-Assets acquired after 5 April 2017 do not qualify.
+1. You held the asset on 5 April 2017.
+The rebasing reference date is 5 April 2017, and the asset must have been yours on that date.
+Anything you acquired after 5 April 2017 does not qualify.

 2. The disposal is made on or after 6 April 2025.
 The operative window starts at the FA 2025 commencement date.
-Pre-6 April 2025 disposals fall under the historic regime (pre-reform domicile and remittance basis architecture).
+Sell before 6 April 2025 and the disposal falls under the historic regime (pre-reform domicile and remittance basis architecture).

 3. The asset was NOT situated in the UK at any time during the period from 6 March 2024 to 5 April 2025.
 The 13-month reference period excludes UK situs assets.
-Condition 3 is the structural exclusion that catches UK BTL property, UK commercial property, UK-issued securities, and any other UK situs holding.
+This is the condition that catches UK buy-to-let property, UK commercial property, UK-issued securities, and any other UK situs holding.

-4. The individual was not domiciled in the UK for any tax year prior to 2025-26.
-The historic non-dom requirement.
-The individual must have been non-UK-domiciled throughout their pre-2025-26 UK-residence years.
+4. You were not domiciled in the UK for any tax year prior to 2025-26.
+The historic non-dom requirement: you must have been non-UK-domiciled throughout your pre-2025-26 UK-residence years.

-5. The individual made an active claim under ITA 2007 section 809B (remittance basis) for at least one tax year in 2017-18 to 2024-25, in a year where neither section 809D (auto-RB for low-foreign-income) nor section 809E (small-foreign-income exception) applied.
-The active-claim requirement: only genuine remittance-basis users qualify, not incidental cases where the basis applied automatically.
+5. You made an active claim under ITA 2007 section 809B (remittance basis) for at least one tax year in 2017-18 to 2024-25, in a year where neither section 809D (auto-RB for low-foreign-income) nor section 809E (small-foreign-income exception) applied.
+Only genuine remittance-basis users qualify, not incidental cases where the basis applied automatically.

-The five conditions narrow the eligible population substantially.
-A UK-domiciled-of-origin departing landlord fails condition 4.
-A non-dom who never actively claimed s.809B (perhaps because their foreign income was low enough to fall under s.809D's automatic basis) fails condition 5.
-An individual whose only material assets are UK BTL properties fails condition 3 for all of them.
+Between them, the five conditions thin the field right down.
+If your domicile of origin is UK, you fail condition 4.
+If you never actively claimed s.809B (perhaps your foreign income was low enough to fall under s.809D's automatic basis), you fail condition 5.
+And if your only material assets are UK buy-to-lets, you fail condition 3 on every one of them.

 Condition 3 in detail: why UK property is structurally excluded

 Condition 3 requires the asset not to have been situated in the UK at any time during the 6 March 2024 to 5 April 2025 reference period.
-The condition is binary: any UK-situs status during that 13-month window disqualifies the asset from the rebasing election.
-A UK BTL property is UK-situs throughout; condition 3 fails.
-A non-UK situs asset that was temporarily held through a UK custodian during the reference period (e.g., shares held briefly in a UK brokerage account in late 2024) is also disqualified.
+It is binary: any UK-situs status during that 13-month window disqualifies the asset.
+A UK buy-to-let property is UK-situs throughout, so condition 3 fails.
+A non-UK situs asset that was temporarily held through a UK custodian during the reference period (shares parked briefly in a UK brokerage account in late 2024, say) is also out.

-For UK property holdings, the situs is determined by the location of the underlying land; UK-located land is UK-situs by definition, and movement of legal title (gifts to children, transfers to trust) does not change the underlying situs.
-UK property therefore cannot qualify for the rebasing election under any structuring; the exclusion is structural.
+For UK property, situs follows the location of the underlying land.
+UK-located land is UK-situs by definition, and moving legal title (gifting to children, transferring into trust) does not change that.
+So there is no structuring that gets UK property into the rebasing election; the exclusion is built into the statute.

 Condition 5 in detail: the active s.809B claim requirement

 The distinction matters.
-Section 809B is the active claim for the remittance basis, typically requiring the individual to have signalled in their self-assessment return that they were claiming the basis (and paying the remittance-basis annual charge of £30,000 or £60,000 if a long-term resident).
-Section 809D provides an automatic remittance basis for individuals with unremitted foreign income below £2,000 in a tax year; the basis applies without an active claim.
-Section 809E provides a small-foreign-income exception that operates similarly to s.809D.
+Section 809B is the active claim for the remittance basis, which normally means you signalled in your self-assessment return that you were claiming it (and paid the remittance-basis annual charge of £30,000 or £60,000 if you were a long-term resident).
+Section 809D gives an automatic remittance basis to anyone with unremitted foreign income below £2,000 in a tax year, with no active claim needed; section 809E provides a small-foreign-income exception that works much like s.809D.

-An individual whose remittance-basis position throughout 2017-18 to 2024-25 was only via the automatic s.809D or s.809E routes (perhaps because their foreign income was always low) does NOT satisfy condition 5; they cannot use the FA 2025 rebasing election.
-The active-claim requirement targets the cohort of substantial-foreign-income non-doms who deliberately structured their UK tax position around the remittance basis, not incidental low-foreign-income cases.
+If your remittance-basis position throughout 2017-18 to 2024-25 only ever came through the automatic s.809D or s.809E routes (perhaps your foreign income was always low), you do NOT satisfy condition 5, and the FA 2025 rebasing election is closed to you.
+The active-claim requirement is aimed at substantial-foreign-income non-doms who deliberately structured their UK tax position around the remittance basis, not at incidental low-foreign-income cases.

 The 5 April 2017 rebasing date

 Schedule 11 paragraph 1(2) provides that the asset is treated as acquired on 5 April 2017 at its market value on that date.
-The 2017 date predates the FA 2025 reform by 8 years; the structural reason is that 5 April 2017 was also a rebasing-relevant date in the earlier non-dom reform (when Schedule A1 IHTA 1984 came into force for UK residential property held offshore).
-The FA 2025 architecture reuses the 2017 date for consistency.
+The 2017 date sits 8 years before the FA 2025 reform, which looks odd until you remember that 5 April 2017 was also a rebasing-relevant date in the earlier non-dom reform (when Schedule A1 IHTA 1984 came into force for UK residential property held offshore).
+FA 2025 reuses the 2017 date for consistency.

-Earlier consultation drafts on the FA 2025 package included alternative rebasing dates (5 April 2019 and 5 April 2025 were both discussed during the policy development).
-The final enacted position is 5 April 2017.
-Sessions citing 2019 or 2025 are working from consultation drafts that were not adopted in the final Act; advice work should anchor on the 2017 date.
+Earlier consultation drafts floated alternatives (5 April 2019 and 5 April 2025 were both discussed), but the final enacted position is 5 April 2017.
+If you come across the date quoted as 2019 or 2025, that is from a consultation draft that did not make it into the Act; anchor on 2017.

-For an asset held continuously from pre-2017 to the disposal date, the 2017 valuation determines the rebased base cost.
-The latent gain from acquisition to 5 April 2017 is washed out; only the post-2017 gain is chargeable.
-For an asset acquired after 5 April 2017 (which fails condition 1), the rebasing does not apply; the historic cost is the base cost.
+For an asset you held continuously from pre-2017 to the disposal date, the 2017 valuation sets the rebased base cost: the latent gain from acquisition to 5 April 2017 washes out, and only the post-2017 gain is chargeable.
+For anything acquired after 5 April 2017 (which fails condition 1), there is no rebasing and the historic cost stands as the base cost.

 The per-disposal irrevocable election

 The election is irrevocable.
 Schedule 11 paragraph 3 sub-paragraph 3 states: "An election under this paragraph is irrevocable."
-Once made for a particular disposal, the election cannot be reversed.
-Sessions advising should run the calculation carefully before electing; an error in the 5 April 2017 valuation (which may itself require a formal valuation report for non-quoted shares, illiquid investments, or unique non-UK real estate) cannot be corrected post-election by un-electing.
+Once you make it for a particular disposal, you cannot reverse it.
+Run the calculation carefully first: an error in the 5 April 2017 valuation (which may itself need a formal valuation report for non-quoted shares, illiquid investments, or unique non-UK property) cannot be put right afterwards by un-electing.

-The procedural framework is TMA 1970 sections 42 to 43 (except s.42(1A) which is disapplied).
-The election is made via entry in the self-assessment return for the year of disposal, with the chargeable gain calculation reflecting the rebased base cost.
+The procedural framework is TMA 1970 sections 42 to 43 (except s.42(1A), which is disapplied).
+You make the election by an entry in your self-assessment return for the year of disposal, with the chargeable gain calculation reflecting the rebased base cost.

 Worked example: an eligible non-dom and a Lisbon commercial property